redhat-cip/software-factory/docs/intro.rst

 Etherpad and Lodgeit
 ....................

-The Software Factory deploys along with Redmine, Gerrit and Jenkins two additional collaboration tools.
+Software Factory deploys along with Redmine, Gerrit and Jenkins two additional collaboration tools.
 The first one is an Etherpad where team members can live edit text documents to collaborate.
 This is really handy for instance to brainstorm of design documents.